totaloutput/sync_priv_pub/README.md

 Usage of soterium_to_soteria-dag:
   -all
         Sync all repos
+  -e string
+        Email address to use for commit
   -k    Keep staging area after completed
   -m string
         Commit message to use (default "soterium_to_soteria-dag - Auto code sync")